mebusy/notes/dev_notes/softmax.md

 ![](../imgs/softmax4.gif)

 We are free to choose the value of C. This will not change any of the results.
+That is , only the relative difference of one action over another is important.

 ```python
 >>> softmax( np.array([12,25,44]) )